open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 vagrant up dev
 ```

-You now have a working [community Planet](http://localhost:3000) on your OS.
+You now have a working [community Planet](http://localhost:3100) on your OS.
 It is advisable to use Firefox to access your community Planet.
 If you don't have Firefox already, you may want to [download](https://www.mozilla.org/en-US/firefox/new/) it.

 ---

 ## Troubleshooting

-1. On macOS, when you run `vagrant up dev`, you may experience an error such as the following: "vi: Box 'ole/jessie64' could not be found.
+1. On macOS, when you run `vagrant up prod`, you may experience an error such as the following: "vi: Box 'ole/jessie64' could not be found.
 Attempting to find and install...".
 A simple solution is to use this command `sudo rm /opt/vagrant/embedded/bin/curl`, This will remove the old version of curl in Vagrant and `vagrant up` should now work as usual.
 For more information, visit [this Stack Overflow question](http://stackoverflow.com/questions/23874260/error-when-trying-vagrant-up)

-2. On Windows, when you run `vagrant up dev` from command prompt, you might get the following error :
+2. On Windows, when you run `vagrant up prod` from command prompt, you might get the following error :
 "The executable `curl` Vagrant is trying to run was not found in the `%PATH%` variable.
 This is an error.
 Please verify this software is installed and on the path."
-A simple solution is to add Cygwin bin folder to path variable or use Git Bash rather than command prompt to run `vagrant up dev`.
+A simple solution is to add Cygwin bin folder to path variable or use Git Bash rather than command prompt to run `vagrant up prod`.
 For more information, visit [this GitHub issue](https://github.com/hashicorp/vagrant/issues/6788)

   On Windows 7 the Planet installation might stop if the version of PowerShell is lower than 3, please upgrade the PowerShell by downloading & installing [Windows Management Framework 3](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
 Please, read the installation instructions to know which version to download.
   Your computer will restart and then the installation will resume.

-3. On Ubuntu, you might get this error when you run `vagrant up dev`:
+3. On Ubuntu, you might get this error when you run `vagrant up prod`:

    > Stderr: VBoxManage: error: The virtual machine 'ud381_default_1463617458900_49294' has terminated unexpectedly during startup with exit code 1 (0x1) VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component MachineWrap, interface IMachine